Cox-Automotive/alks-cli/README.md

 Since ALKS requires you to pass your credentials, we've made the CLI provide multiple ways of handling this.

-1. Store your password in the keychain.
+1. **Recommended:** Store your password in the keychain.
 We offer the ability to store your password securely using build in OS functionality.
 On OS X we use Keychain, on Windows we use Credential Vault and Linux uses Gnome Keyring.
 To store your password simply run `alks developer login` and follow the prompt.
 You can remove your password at any time by running `alks developer logout`.
 2. Provide your password as an argument, simply pass `-p 'my pass!'`.
 Note this will appear in your Bash history.
 3. Create an environment variable called `ALKS_PASSWORD` whose value is your password.
 4. Type your password.
 If we do not find a password we will prompt you on each use.